maple-labs/maple-docs/technical-resources/singletons/globals.md

 # Whitelisting Instance Deployment from Factories

-The governor multisig can whitelist individual addresses that can use the `createInstance` functions at each factory respectively, which is then stored in the `_canDeployFrom` storage mapping.
+The governor multisig or operational admin can whitelist individual addresses that can use the `createInstance` functions at each factory respectively, which is then stored in the `_canDeployFrom` storage mapping.
 Factories can call `globals.canDeploy(addressOfCaller)` to determine if the caller is allowed to deploy one of its instances, and the mapping itself can be queried via `globals.canDeployFrom(addressOfFactory, addressOfCaller)`.

 # System Parameters